 Business Affairs Our Back Office is committed to supporting the relationship between the author and the agent as a ‘third member’ of the team.
 Our staff of experienced professionals handles all the ‘paperwork’, from the tracking of contract documents to the timely processing of all payments; from obtaining proper foreign tax forms to analyzing royalty statements; from maintenance of the agency’s data base to overseeing compliance with all contractual terms by all parties.
 This group of royalty and contract specialists form an integral part of the service team that is JRA.

 Chris Prestia began her publishing career at a literary agency while earning a B.F.A. in Dramatic Writing from New York University and moonlighting as a stage manager in off-off Broadway theatres.
 She then landed at St. Martin’s Press and assisted with the editing of a novel—represented by Jane Rotrosen Berkey--which proved to be life-changing.
 Jane offered Chris a position at the agency, but she politely declined believing that in order to be successful at JRA she should first cultivate a well-rounded knowledge of the business.
 She went on to work in production, subsidiary rights, contracts, and even picked up a dual diploma in Culinary Arts and Management along the way.
 Ten years later, on the exact day that Chris spotted the ad for her current position, Jane’s address book fell open to Chris’s entry.
-The Universe spoke and she now happily wears many hats at the agency as Manager of Contracts and Operations.
+The Universe spoke and she now happily wears many hats at the agency as Director of Contracts and Operations.
 When not reading 32-page publishing agreements she enjoys narrative nonfiction, psychological thrillers, contemporary fiction, and true-crime.

 As a child, Julianne Tinari spent most of her free time devouring books instead of playing outside.
 She was destined for a career in publishing, but after graduating from college with a degree in English literature, she still wasn’t fully convinced she could turn her favorite hobby into a career.
 She went on to get a J.D. from Brooklyn Law School where she studied entertainment and intellectual property law and finally discovered that a literary agency was where she really belonged.
 After spending several months working as an intern at Mansion Street Literary Management, she joined the Jane Rotrosen Agency as an intern in November of 2012 and was promoted soon after.
-She is now the Contracts and Rights Coordinator and is beyond thrilled to have the opportunity to combine her legal experience with her love of reading.
+She is now the Assistant Contracts Manager and is beyond thrilled to have the opportunity to combine her legal experience with her love of reading.
 She still spends most of her free time devouring books instead of playing outside.